Come on Out for a Good Time

 July 2nd - July 4th

 The first week in July.
 Petersburg ‘s old-time Independence Day celebration with food booths under the big tent, arts and crafts booths along Nordic Drive, a great parade, carnival games, races, street games (like the 2 x 6 boot stomp) and contests and of course, a wonderful fireworks display at 11pm when the sky is dusky but never dark!
 Some of the past themes for the celebrations have been “Christmas in July”, “Fishing-Past, Present and Future”, and “Uncle Salmon” to name a few.
-Sponsored by the Petersburg Chamber of Commerce, City of Petersburg Parks and Rec and all the local businesses in the community.
+Sponsored by the Petersburg Chamber of Commerce, Borough of Petersburg Parks and Rec and all the local businesses in the community.
 Call 907-772-3646 for more information.
 2013 Schedule

 2nd weekend of September